shankswang953/shankswang953.github.io/_pages/about.md

-I am Jingfeng Wang, currently a Ph.D. candidate at University of Macau.
-I am deeply passionate about the fields of Partial Differential Equations, Optimization, and Machine Learning.
-My academic and research endeavors have been centered around exploring the intricate connections and potential applications that lie at the intersection of these areas.
-I warmly welcome discussions, collaborations, and exchanges of ideas with fellow enthusiasts and professionals who share similar interests.
 ---
 permalink: /
-title: "Research Interest"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+I am Jingfeng Wang, currently a Ph.D. candidate at University of Macau.
+I am deeply passionate about the fields of Partial Differential Equations, Optimization, and Machine Learning.
+My academic and research endeavors have been centered around exploring the intricate connections and potential applications that lie at the intersection of these areas.
+I warmly welcome discussions, collaborations, and exchanges of ideas with fellow enthusiasts and professionals who share similar interests.

+## Research Interest

 My research interests range from numerical methods for partial differential equations (PDEs), machine learning, and optimization.